Guiding Your Team Through Organizational Change

 When the change is coming from above, your role as team leader becomes crucial in translating those high-level messages into something your team can relate to.
 It’s not just about sharing information—it’s about making sense of it in a way that resonates with your team.

-Tip: Break down the organisational messages into tangible, team-specific implications.
+Tip: Break down the organizational messages into tangible, team-specific implications.
 Ensure everyone understands not only what is happening but why it’s happening and how it will affect them.
 Use your local knowledge to flavour the message effectively.

 2. Willingness to Learn and Change